Skip to main content

 The Body’s Internal Communication Network

-Think of your as a sophisticated internal messaging service, with hormones acting as chemical messengers that travel through the bloodstream to tissues and organs.
+Think of your endocrine system as a sophisticated internal messaging service, with hormones acting as chemical messengers that travel through the bloodstream to tissues and organs.
 This network is governed by intricate feedback loops, primarily orchestrated by the brain.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis, for instance, is the command chain for sex hormones like testosterone and estrogen.

 The hypothalamus releases a signal (GnRH) to the pituitary, which in turn signals the gonads (testes or ovaries) to produce their respective hormones.
 When levels are sufficient, a message is sent back up the chain to slow down production.
 This is a self-regulating system designed for balance.